makersacademy/airport_challenge/README.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
 ```

-* **Submit a pull request early.**  There are various checks that happen automatically when you send a pull request.  **Fix these issues if you can**.
-Green is good.

-* Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.